rationalpov/mentalModel/basicArithemetic.md

 # Introduction

-The first mental model is basic arithmetic, it was one of the most important mental model according to Charlie Munger.Why it is important ? because it helps you do the modelling.
+The first mental model is basic arithmetic, it was one of the most important mental model according to Charlie Munger.
+Why it is so important ?
+Because it helps you do the modelling.
 When you convert things into a number, you are automatically building a model.

 ## How to use this mental Model: